 Flippable and Sister District are both awesome organizations that we speak with regularly.
 You should definitely sign up with both of them.
-Both of those organizations are focusing on state elections, while Swing Left is focused primarily on building the infrastructure for the 2018 House elections.
+Both of those organizations are focusing on both state and national elections, while Swing Left is solely focused on building the infrastructure to win in the 2018 House elections.
 Our efforts are complementary, not overlapping.
 We are partners.

 Is Swing Left part of the Democratic Party?
 Is it coordinating with campaigns, Democratic incumbents, or the DCCC?